-The Acellus Credit Recovery System may be utilized if other options are not available.
+The Montana Digital Academy may be utilized if other options are not available at the discretion of the building principal and counselor.
 Any expenses will be incurred by the student.
 Timelines for completion must be met in order for credit to be granted.
-For example, if the system is being used for summer school, then the work must be completed by the end of the summer school session; and likewise for each semester of the regular school year.
+For example, if the system is being used for summer school, then the work must be completed before the next school year begins; and likewise for each semester of the regular school year.
 If deadlines are not met, the student will return to the regular classroom to complete the actual class.
-All eligibility requirements do apply with the Credit Recovery System (eg. grade check dates and incompletes are utilized).
+All eligibility requirements do apply with the Montana Digital Academy and Credit Recovery System (eg. grade check dates and incompletes will be are utilized).